PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 You will see 12 then 14 get printed.

 # keyboard shortcuts
-You can quickly move around your code without using the mouse.
+You can quickly move around your code (without the mouse) by using your arrow keys.

-Hold the `ctrl` key, then click the right or left arrow keys.
-THis will move your around by whole varaibels and functions!
+Hold the `ctrl` key, then click the right or left arrow keys to move around by whole words!

-If you don't hold `ctrl` while using the arrow keys you will move one character at a time.
+To delete entire lines of code in one click, hold `ctrl` and click `delete` (or `backspace` on windows).

 # Input
 How can we "give" something to our code?
 There is a function called `input`.
 Delete all your old code then write the following code.